 In the Middle School, teams of subject-area teachers meet together regularly to differentiate lessons, strengthen interdisciplinary connections, and incorporate project-based learning, thus ensuring all students are engaged together in the learning process.
 All Middle School students meet at the beginning and conclusion of each day in advisory groups of about eight to ten students led by a pair of teachers dedicated to knowing, celebrating, and growing each child.
-At the hub of our educational community is our Learning Center, which offers support from faculty and learning specialists and is staffed by teachers after school, every day.
+At the hub of our educational community is the Learning Center, which offers support from faculty and learning specialists and is staffed by teachers after school, every day.
 Students may receive individual or small-group academic support or enrichment in the classroom and in the Learning Center, depending on the individual child’s needs.

 Students who receive related services do so during elective blocks or study halls, and therapists in the Middle School may also join classes such as English or physical education to strengthen learning and reinforce skills.

 The High School at IDEAL is a uniquely student-driven, flexible, and inclusive program.
 In small, seminar-style classes, our expert faculty cultivate the voice, skills, and confidence of each student.
-IDEAL’s High School supports students seeking a more individualized environment and personalized options than a traditional high school, while still emphasizing the nurturing student-faculty relationships that are the hallmark of an independent school education.
+IDEAL’s High School supports students seeking a more individualized environment and personalized options than a traditional high school, while still emphasizing the nurturing student-teacher relationships that are the hallmark of an independent school education.